Speedup of the Quantum Adiabatic Algorithm using Delocalization Catalysis: Results for Spin 1/2

 The one-dimensional RFIM is a fairly simple model.
 We can directly extend the whole method to the two-dimensional square lattice.
 The initial transverse magnetic field is again staggered in the x-direction.
 The ground state of the two-dimensional nearest-neighbor Heisenberg model that catalyzes the evolution model is quite different from the one-dimensional version.
 It is an ordered magnet though with an ordered moment that is substantially reduced by quantum effects \cite{chakravarty}, spins have a much more classical character.
 Nevertheless, the concept of domain wall motion remains important, we expect the domains to be delocalized in the MBD phase as they are in one dimension.
 Indeed, motion of density domain walls in a two-dimensional disordered boson system has been observed \cite{choi}.

-Fig. 2(b) shows the speedup map for the 4 x 3 spin-1/2 grid.
-The effect of the 2-dimensional catalyst Hamiltonian is quite similar to the 1-dimensional case.
+Fig. 3(b) shows the speedup map for the 4 x 3 spin-1/2 grid.
+The effect of the 2-dimensional catalyst Hamiltonian is very similar to the 1-dimensional case.
 For small $J$, the lack of speedup is analogous to what happens in one dimension, while for larger $J$, the speed up is obvious since the minimum gap can be efficiently amplified.
+There do not appear to be any qualitative differences between 1 and 2 dimensions, and even quantitative differences are very minor.